How much does it cost to build a modular home?

 |Second Floor||$100,000 – $300,000||~1,200 SF of bedrooms, bathrooms, windows, staircase.|

 Design & Size Differences By Region

 Prices tend to be about the same nationwide, but there may be regional design differences to match the local building codes and the style of your neighborhood.
-Bigger cities typically have more models on display and a larger selection of modular home floor plans.

-More extended units are more difficult to transport.
+Extended units are more difficult to transport.
 On the East Coast, the maximum length is 60 to 70 feet, while it can be longer in the West and Midwest.
 In urban areas, the maximum ceiling height is 10 feet to allow trucks to drive under overpasses with a 14-foot clearance.

 Prefab Homes Prices

 Prefab homes cost $30 to $100 per square foot on average for a base model without the land, finishes, site work, or customizations.
 Prefabricated houses are cheaper when buying a kit house or shipping-container home.
 Modular construction costs more, but also appreciates in value the most.

 |Tiny House||100 – 400||$200 – $250||$20,000 – $100,000|